Puppy Day School Policies

 New students must have lived in their current home for at least 7 days prior to starting Puppy Day School, and have been examined by their owner's veterinarian (not the breeder/shelter's vet) including a negative fecal test.

 Health Requirements: We require vaccination for parvo, distemper, and bordetella (kennel cough) as well as a negative fecal test result from your veterinarian (not the rescue/breeder's vet).
 Rabies vaccination is required at 4 months of age per RI state law.
 Click here for a printable PDF with our vaccination and testing requirements.

-Reservation & Cancellation Policy: All services must be booked a minimum of 48 hours in advance.
+Reservation & Cancellation Policy: All private appointments must be booked a minimum of 48 hours in advance.
 Payment is due at the time of booking.
-Cancellations 48 hours before the appointment are non-refundable & non-transferable.
+Cancellations of private appointments 48 hours before the appointment are non-refundable & non-transferable.
 There is a 7 day cancellation policy for Puppy Day School and Educational Daycare attendance.
 Cancellations made less than 7 days will not be made up at the end of your dog's program.